chatzilab/PFAS_Mixtures_Metabolomics_SOL_CHS/README.md

 ### Programs

 In order to run the BHRMA, users must download JAGS (just another gibbs sampler), which is available from sourceforge (https://sourceforge.net/projects/mcmc-jags/).
-Several additional packages from CRAN are also required:
+Typical install time for JAGS on a normal desktop computer is less than 5 minutes.
+In addition, users must install r packages `rjags`,  `R2jags`, and `tidyverse` (details below).

 ### R Package dependencies